proteincakery.com

 Gingerbread Protein Fudge

-This recipe is similar to my Double Chocolate Protein Fudge in that it has a base of whey protein and nut butter.
+This recipe is similar to my chocolate protein fudge in that it has a base of whey protein and nut butter.
 Instead of cocoa I added a tablespoon of vanilla rice protein; this is to dry out some of the stickiness from the whey powder.
-Coconut flour would likely have the same effect, but I never seem to like the taste or texture of coconut flour in unbaked recipes.
+Coconut flour would likely have the same effect.

-As I did with my Gingerbread Protein Warrior Cookies, I’m using raw cashew butter here for its mild taste.
+As I did with my gingerbread protein cookies, I'm using raw cashew butter here for its mild taste.
 The spices really overpower the taste of the cashew butter and whey protein, and the result is a deliciously gooey spiced fudge!

 If you like gingerbread, you must give this Gingerbread Protein Fudge a try!